1

 If a significant separately identifiable E&M service (e.g., new or established member office or other outpatient services [99201-99215], office or other outpatient consultation [99241-99245], emergency department service [99281-99285], preventive medicine service [99381-99429] is performed), the appropriate E&M service code should be reported in addition to the vaccine and toxoid administration codes.

 Each NCCI PTP edit has an assigned modifier indicator.
 A modifier indicator of 0" indicates that NCCI PTP-associated modifiers cannot be used to bypass the edit.
 A modifier indicator of 1" indicates that NCCI PTP-associated modifiers may be used to bypass an edit under appropriate circumstances.
 A modifier indicator of 9" indicates that the edit has been deleted and the modifier indicator is not relevant.
-The Correct Coding Modifier Indicator can be found in the files containing Health First Colorado NCCI PTP edits on the Centers for Medicare & Medicaid Services (CMS) website.
+The Correct Coding Modifier Indicator can be found in the files containing Health First Colorado NCCI PTP edits on the Medicare NCCI Edits web page of the Centers for Medicare & Medicaid Services (CMS) website.

 A modifier should not be added to a Healthcare Common Procedure Coding System (HCPCS)/CPT code solely to bypass an NCCI PTP edit if the clinical circumstances do not justify its use.
 If the E&M service is significant and separately identifiable and performed on the same day, the E&M code should be billed with the vaccine and toxoid administration codes using PTP associated modifier '25.'
 Modifier '25' is only valid when appended to the E&M codes.
 Do not append to the immunization administration procedure codes 90460-90474.